 Rental increases – how much and how often?

-While you're on a fixed-term tenancy agreement (provided it's less than two years), your rent generally can't be increased unless it's been written into your tenancy agreement.
+While you're on a fixed-term tenancy agreement of two years or less your rent generally can't be increased unless it's written into the agreement.

 |How often can rent be increased on a periodic lease?